 Similarly, 86% of companies with leadership development programs responded rapidly to changing market conditions, whereas only 52% of companies with immature programs were able to do so

-Since 1991, Lane has been applying, (and training trainers) on Situational Leadership, a model arising from Paul Hersey and Ken Blanchard's work, while working on Management of Organizational Behavior ( Hersey, P. and Blanchard, K. H. (1969).
+Since 1991, Lane has been applying and teaching Situational Leadership, a model arising from Paul Hersey and Ken Blanchard's work, while working on Management of Organizational Behavior ( Hersey, P. and Blanchard, K. H. (1969).
 Management of Organizational Behavior – Utilizing Human Resources.
-New Jersey/Prentice Hall. ).
+New Jersey/Prentice Hall. )

 This method has been developed over the years and is still used by highly successful teams to assess leadership needs, after isolating and understating the key tasks necessary for competitive advantage (in YOUR operation).